cando-developers/cando/README.md

 git clone https://github.com/clasp-developers/clasp.git
 ```

-2. Add Cando to Clasp:
+2. Enter the clasp directory and add Cando to Clasp:

 ```
+cd clasp
 ./waf add_cando
 ```

 3. Configure Cando with the installation directory.
 We use ```/opt/clasp``` for example.
+(Note 1)

 ```
 ./waf configure --prefix=/opt/clasp